 Poor intubation may cause an insufficient supply of oxygen to the patient, which could lead to catastrophic brain damage.
 Further, a mistake during intubation may cause air to be pumped into the stomach instead of into the lungs, resulting in death to the patient.

-If your family has experienced the tragedy of serious injuries or a loss due to failure to properly intubate, contact Biancheria & Maliver for a free analysis and evaluation of your claim by an experienced medical malpractice lawyer.
+If your family has experienced the tragedy of serious injuries or a loss due to failure to properly intubate, contact Biancheria & Maliver P.C. at 412-567-5433for a free analysis and evaluation of your claim by an experienced medical malpractice lawyer.